 In either case, the fact that one athlete ran in a straight line whilst the other ran in an oval (and ended up back at the start) was irrelevant as far as Distance was concerned.

-So, what we are saying is, is that Distance takes no account of the direction travelled.
+So, what we are saying is, is that a Distance measurement takes no account of the direction travelled.

 For a Distance measurement the only thing that matters is how far the object has moved and we measure it in metres, m.